pcman75/melcloud-mqtt.py/README.md

 Device autodiscovery works with Domoticz and should work with Home Assistant.

+1. pip install -r requirements.txt
-Copy the sample.melcloudrc.json to $HOME/.melcloudrc.json and enter what I hope are obvious details, then run the script with python3.
+2. Copy the sample.melcloudrc.json to .melcloudrc.json and enter what I hope are obvious details, then run the script with python3.
 Once it's confirmed working, you'll probably want to add it to systemd or similar.

+3. docker compose up --build

 If you don't want the script to POST the data to an emoncms, then delete that section from .melcloudrc.json and it should simply skip that action.